The following are our terms for Press Release Content specifically. Please read our full terms and conditions.

 - No graphic images of physical deformities or health conditions

-All images must be relevant to the press release.
+All images must be relevant to the press release. .
+If licensed from a third party, proof of your rights to use the image may be required.
 Images must be of high quality and properly oriented and not needing further editing.
-Images that have been altered with any graphic editing software will not be permitted. ##
+Images that have been altered with any graphic editing software or AI will not be permitted.
+Images may be removed without notice. ##